gauthamchettiar/gauthamchettiar.github.io/content/posts/2021-06-06-aws-dabbling-with-vpc/index.md

 ![](images/04_04.svg)

 Hopefully, that made it clear.
-In case you want to quickly calculate this for any arbritary CIDR block, you can use this nifty tool – {{<newtabref title="Subnet Calculator" href="https://mxtoolbox.com/subnetcalculator.aspx" >}}.
+In case you want to quickly calculate this for any arbitrary CIDR block, you can use this nifty tool – {{<newtabref title="Subnet Calculator" href="https://mxtoolbox.com/subnetcalculator.aspx" >}}.
 This makes it easier to calculate the range of your CIDR block.

 As I said, while creating a VPC you have to assign a CIDR block to it.
 This block decides the IP Addresses of hosts that will be provisioned within that VPC.